jlabeaga/jlabeaga.github.io/index.md

 Hi, this is my personal homepage.

-I am a Senior Java Developer with +15 years experience in software development covering the full SDLC from functional analysis to maintenance.
+I am a Senior Java Developer with +15 years experience in software development covering the full SDLC from functional analysis to software maintenance including user training.

 I am available for remote work from Oviedo, in the North of Spain.